symbol/product/bridge/README.md

 > **NOTE:**
 > Stake mode is implemented as a variant of wrap mode.
 > The same scripts, parameters, and workflows apply to both, with the only difference being the conversion factor used.
-> Therefore, whenever this documentation refers to wrapping or unwrapping, it also applies to staking and unstaking.
+> Therefore, whenever this documentation refers to wrapping or unwrapping, it applies to both wrapped and staked tokens.

 ## Setup